3 Min Read

 Birding, too, is world-class as the islands comprise crucial breeding grounds for hundreds of thousands of seabirds.
 Isla Rasa annually hosts 95 percent of the world’s population of Heermann’s gulls and elegant terns to nest on its 140 acres.
 Year-round, thousands of brown pelicans, frigatebirds, cormorants, blue-footed boobies, and brown boobies make their homes on these shores.

-Navarro believes Baja is at its best when the wildlife of both worlds—land and marine—collide.
+Navarro believes Baja California is at its best when the wildlife of both worlds—land and marine—collide.
 “I have been on hikes where I am talking about lizards and then a fin whale blows right offshore,” he recalls, “and now we are watching whales from the cliff.”

-This is the magic of the Sea of Cortez, where desert, sea, and sky meet in captivating contrast—all characters in their own wild form of drama.
+This is the magic of the Gulf of California, where desert, sea, and sky meet in captivating contrast—all characters in their own wild form of drama.
 And, of course, the excitement doesn't set with the sun.
 Especially on a new moon night, familiar constellations flood with myriad stars, and if you happen to be heading back to the ship on a Zodiac and dip your hand into the water, you just might leave a teal trail of bioluminescent plankton sparkling in your wake.